Africa's land does the work.

 What Kabon.Africa does differently

-Designed from the ground up for the African carbon market — not adapted from frameworks built for European forestry projects.
+Designed from the ground up for the African carbon market, not adapted from frameworks built for European forestry projects.

 IoT-verified data

-Soil sensors, gas flow meters, satellite NDVI — continuous, tamper-proof readings from the project site.
+Soil sensors, gas flow meters, satellite NDVI: continuous, tamper-proof readings from the project site.
 No self-reporting.
 No consultants with clipboards.

-On-chain settlement
+Direct settlement

 Built for African realities